 A short distance north again you will just be able to make out a long, narrow, almost rectangular earthwork, almost like a highway leading to Tara.
 It is commonly called the Banqueting Hall (Teach Miodhchuarta), There is no evidence that there ever was a hall here (as opposed to the hall that was at Emain Macha near Armagh), so first impressions might be much nearer to the truth - it may have been a ceremonial avenue approaching the main site.
 It certainly feels that way if you walk up the middle of the "Banqueting Hall", uphill and towards Cormac's House.

 Further earthworks like the Sloping Trenches, Gráinne's Fort, and Laoghaire's Fort can be found at the Hill of Tara, all are signposted.
-As is the massive ringfort known as Rath Maeve a few hundred meters south, and a Holy Well you pass on the way there.
+As is the massive ringfort known as Rath Maeve a few hundred feet south, and a Holy Well you pass on the way there.
 There also is a Wishing Tree, but that is another story.

 Here a word of caution is in order: If you google for the Hill of Tara, you may well find many sites that give opening times and an admission fee.
-Both of these are only relevant to the visitor centre (which is strictly optional, though recommended to quickly brush up on the background of the Hill of Tara).
+Both of these are only relevant to the visitor center (which is strictly optional, though recommended to quickly brush up on the background of the Hill of Tara).
 The hill, with all its ancient monuments, is open throughout the year, at any time, even at night.

-Actually the best time to visit would be outside the season and outside normal opening hours - I recommend April (when most of the grass is fresh and the ravages of tourism are not that obvious), or early October or November mornings, to catch a sunrise in solitary splendour.
+Actually the best time to visit would be outside the season and outside normal opening hours - I recommend April (when most of the grass is fresh and the ravages of tourism are not that obvious), or early October or November mornings, to catch a sunrise in solitary splendor.

 Basic Information on the Hill of Tara

 Getting to the Hill of Tara is not complicated - you'll find the access road (signposted) south of Navan, westwards off the R147 (the old N3, which also avoids motorway tolls).
 If you are coming by motorway, leave the M3 at Junction 7 (signed for Skryne/Johnstown), then turn south onto the R147.
-The local road approaching the Hill of Tara is narrow and winding, take care here.
+The local road approaching the Hill of Tara is narrow and winding, so be sure to take care here.

 Take note that the Hill of Tara is a (more or less) natural landscape, absolutely not suitable for wheelchairs or persons with a more than slight mobility impairment.
 All others should wear stout shoes with good (gripping) soles, and bring a walking stick if needed.
 On wet days, Tara is an assortment of slippery slopes and sheep droppings.